trytouca/trytouca/sdk/cpp/Readme.md

   against previous versions, and report any found differences in an easy to understand format.

 And many more!
-Checkout a [recorded product demo][YouTube] or [schedule a meeting][Calendly] with us to discuss if Touca can help your team refactor code, safer and more efficiently.
+Checkout a [recorded product demo][YouTube] to learn more.

-# Documentation
+# 📖 Documentation

 * If you are new to Touca, the best place to start is our [Quickstart Guide][docs-quickstart] on our documentation website.